nisseblink/blink_record/README.md

 Feel free to contribute to the project by sending me changes/bugfixes or simply bugreports :)

-The project is released with the GLPv3 licence.
+The project is released under the GLPv3 licence.

 Future possible features
 ========================